 How To Make Mafroukeh

-Start by making the simple syrup: dissolve the sugar and water in a saucepan on the stove.
+Make the simple syrup.
+Dissolve the sugar and water in a saucepan on the stove.
 Bring to a boil and add the lemon juice, stirring until it thickens, then add in the orange blossom water and set aside to cool.

-Once it thickens, take it off the heat, and add the orange blossom water, mix and transfer to a bowl immediately.
+Once it thickens, take it off the heat, add the orange blossom water, mix, and transfer to a bowl immediately.
 Cover with plastic wrap, making sure the plastic wrap touches the surface of the cream (so it doesn't form a film on the surface as it cools).

 Melt the ghee in a pan on the stove and fry the semolina in it until golden, then add the water and mix consistently until it thickens significantly.

-Let it cool for a couple of minutes, then place the semolina mixture into the food processor with the pistachios and pulse until fully incorporated.
+Let the semolina cool for a couple of minutes, then add it to the food processor with the crushed pistachios.

-Press the semolina dough into a 9-inch springform pan, then top with your cooled ashta and garnish with chopped pistachios.
+Press the semolina dough into a 9-inch springform pan.

 Tips and Tricks

 - Don't over-process your pistachios.
-Over-processing your pistachios can turn them into pistachio butter, so only blend them up until they're a powder-like texture.
+Over-processing your pistachios can turn them into pistachio butter, so only blend them up until they have a powder-like texture.

 - Make the simple syrup first, then the cream.